Construction calculators

 Decking Calculator — How to Estimate Materials for Your Deck

-Building a deck is one of the most popular home improvement projects, and getting your materials right from the start saves you time, money, and extra trips to the lumber yard.
-A decking calculator helps you figure out exactly how many boards, screws, and trim pieces you need based on the size and layout of your deck.
+Building a deck is one of the most popular home improvement projects, but ordering the wrong amount of lumber can waste money or delay your build.
+A decking calculator helps you figure out exactly how many boards, screws, and trim pieces you need before you visit the lumber yard.
+It takes your deck's size, board dimensions, and layout pattern and turns them into a clear materials list with cost estimates.

 How Deck Area Is Measured